-A resolution is reached only if both parties agree and if the resolution is accepted by the Associate Provost for Equity and Diversity and Title IX Coordinator.
+A resolution is reached only if both parties agree and if the resolution is accepted by the Title IX Coordinator and Equity and Diversity Officer.
 The facilitator will not impose an outcome, although they may assist the parties in suggesting resolutions that appear to meet the parties’ needs.
 If there is no agreement on a resolution, the complaint will proceed (or be returned) to the formal investigation and resolution process outlined in this procedural document.

-The university imposes no restrictions on the possible outcomes reflected in a resolution so that the parties are free to fashion a resolution that meets their needs, subject to acceptance by the Associate Provost for Equity and Diversity and Title IX Coordinator.
+The university imposes no restrictions on the possible outcomes reflected in a resolution so that the parties are free to fashion a resolution that meets their needs, subject to acceptance by the Title IX Coordinator and Equity and Diversity Officer.
 A resolution may include discipline, up to and including expulsion/termination of employment, if the parties agree.

-The facilitator will draft a document reflecting the agreement between the parties that becomes final once it is signed by all parties and accepted by the Associate Provost for Equity and Diversity and Title IX Coordinator.
+The facilitator will draft a document reflecting the agreement between the parties that becomes final once it is signed by all parties and accepted by the Title IX Coordinator and Equity and Diversity Officer.
 This written and signed resolution indicates that the complaint has been resolved under this process without the need to pursue the formal investigation and resolution process.

 After a written resolution has been finalized, the university will keep a record of the parties’ written consent to the informal resolution process and the written resolution.
 Results of complaints resolved by informal resolution are not appealable under this process.